 • Best Overall: SpringWell CF+ — Catalytic carbon and KDF media handle chloramine (not just chlorine), available in sizes for 1–3 up to 7+ bathrooms.

-• Best Budget Pick: Aquasana Rhino — NSF 42 certified (base model), 10-year filter life, Wirecutter’s long-time top pick.
-NSF 53 requires the OptimH2O upgrade.
+• Best Budget Pick: Aquasana Rhino — Certified to NSF/ANSI 42 (chlorine/aesthetic) on the base model, 10-year filter life, Wirecutter’s long-time top pick.
+Certified lead and PFAS belong to the separate OptimH2O unit, not the Rhino.

 • Budget Alternative: iSpring WGB32B — Under $200, 15 GPM flow rate, best for city water with chlorine only.